bhalevy/seastar-old/doc/io-properties-file.md

 Those quantities can be specified in raw form, or followed with a suffix (k, M, G, or T).

+In addition, the number of I/O queues may be specified for the device:

+* `num_io_queues`: number of I/O queues for the device

+Each I/O queue will be responsible for a fraction of the IO requests.
+Defaults to the number of threads.

 Example:

 ```